cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - epkU, epkS are Diffie-Hellman ephemeral public keys chosen by user and server, respectively;

-- transcript2 includes the concatenation of the values OPRF1, nonceU, info1*, IdU*, epkU,
+- transcript2 includes the concatenation of the values credential_request, nonceU, info1*, IdU*, epkU, credential_response,
-OPRF2, EnvU, nonceS, info2*, epkS, Einfo2*;
+nonceS, info2*, epkS, Einfo2*;

 - transcript3 includes the concatenation of all elements in transcript2 followed by info3*, Einfo3*;

 Notes:

-- The explicit concatenation of elements under transcript2 and transcript3 can be replaced with hashed values of these elements, or their combinations, using a collision-resistant hash (e.g., as in the transcript-hash of TLS 1.3).
+- The explicit concatenation of elements under transcript2 and transcript3 can be replaced with hashed values of these elements, or their combinations, using a collision-resistant hash (e.g., as in the transcript-hash of TLS 1.3 {{RFC8446}}).

-- The inclusion of the values OPRF1 and OPRF2 under transcript2 is needed for binding the OPRF execution to that of the KE session.
-On the other hand, including EnvU in transcript2 is not mandatory.
+- The inclusion of the values credential_request and credential_response under transcript2 is needed for binding the underlying OPRF execution to that of the KE session.
+On the other hand, including EnvU in transcript2 is not mandatory for security, though done as part of including credential_response.

 - The ephemeral keys epkU, epkS, can be exchanged prior to the above 3 messages, e.g., when running these protocols under TLS 1.3.

-KEY DERIVATION.
+### HMQV and 3DH key derivation

 The above protocol requires MAC keys Km2, Km3, and optional encryption keys Ke2, Ke3, as well as generating a session key SK which is the AKE output for protecting subsequent traffic (or for generating further key material).
-Key derivation uses HKDF [RFC5869] with a combination of the parties static and ephemeral private-public key pairs and the parties' identities IdU, IdS.
+Key derivation uses HKDF {{RFC5869}} with a combination of the parties static and ephemeral private-public key pairs and the parties' identities IdU, IdS.
-See {{SecIdentities}}.
+See {{SecIdentities}} for more information about these identities.

 ~~~
 SK, Km2, Km3, Ke2, Ke3 = HKDF(salt=0, IKM, info, L)